getty-zig/getty.so/pages/guide/interfaces.md

     // Create a value of the implementing type. const os = OppositeSerializer{};

-    // Create a value of the interface type via the interface function. const bs = os.boolSerializer();
+    // Create an interface value from it. const bs = os.boolSerializer();

-    // That's it!
+    // Use the interface value!
     try bs.serializeBool(true);  // output: false
     try bs.serializeBool(false); // output: true
 }